Tag: Mark Menzies

 Mark Menzies – 2016 Parliamentary Question to the Department for Work and Pensions

-To ask the Secretary of State for Work and Pensions, what steps the Government is taking to help protect the pensions of long-serving employees.
+To ask the Secretary of State for Justice, what steps her Department is taking to tackle illegitimate and fraudulent activity by claims handling companies.

 • Mark Menzies – 2015 Parliamentary Question to the Department for Communities and Local Government